AskMeAgain/Event-Meshinery/README.md

 * This framework lets you structure your code in a really transparent way by providing a state store independent api
 * You separate the business layer from the underlying implementation layer
-* You can resume a process in case of error and you will start exactly where you left off
+* You can resume a process in case of error and you will start exactly where you left off (within bounds)
 * Fine granular configs for your thread management
 * Fast time-to-market: switching between state stores is super easy: Start with memory for fast iteration cycles, if you need more guarantees switch to mysql or kafka without much work
 * Easily integrated (using Spring or by constructing everything by hand)
 * Create a complete event diagram to map your events and how they interact with each other (see "Draw the Graph")

-## Architecture
+## Architecture (Short)

 The building blocks of this framework consists of 4 basic classes: